 Although some pediatricians are advocates of natural parenting, many don’t have that much hands on experience with baby carriers.
 They may be acquainted with the upright carriers from the eighties and nineties with the typical lack of adequate head/neck support, tight or chaffing leg holes, resembling a parachute harness and a complete lack of leg support.
 Perhaps they have seen so many babies facing out when carried upright that they assume all upright carrying is non-supportive.

-The image above is perhaps the carrier that many doctors imagine and classify as unsafe or harmful.
-It is a non-physiological carrying devices.
-Front facing carriers unlike, wraps, slings, mei-tais and soft structured carriers, do not provide proper leg support which can make their pelvis’ tilt backward and place them in the dangerous “hollow back position”.
+Front facing carriers unlike, wraps, slings, mei-tais and soft structured carriers, do not provide proper leg support which can make infants pelvis’ tilt backward and place them in the dangerous “hollow back position”.